Skip to Content

 How to travelf or Umrah from Jeddah to Makkah

-Also, Careem is the local version of Uber and it offers the option for rides even within the cities of Makkah and Medina.
 So if you want to go for example to Masjid Kuba you can take a ride with Careem rather than negotiating with a taxi outside your hotel.
+This might be a good option for women travelling solo from Makkah to Madinah for Umrah.
 This definitely makes it more affordable and easy for pilgrims.

 Private company